 Extending Beijing’s influence

 Commenting on the rise of geopolitical tensions in the wake of the Covid-19 pandemic in 2020, NATO Secretary General Jens Stoltenberg remarked that China’s ascent was creating a fundamental shift in “the global balance of power, heating up the race for economic and technological supremacy.”
 Indeed, over the past thirty years, it is no secret that China’s meteoric rise as an economic, military and technological powerhouse has been nothing short of astounding.
-Having developed boundless manufacturing capacity and greatly stepped up its military modernisation and technological innovations, Beijing sees the country’s relative monetary insignificance as a major chink in its armour.
+Having developed boundless manufacturing capacity and greatly stepped up its military modernisation and technological innovations, Beijing sees the country’s relative monetary insignificance as a major shortcoming.

 Did you know?Used as a mechanism to maintain stability, a “crawling peg” refers to a band of rates around which a currency with a fixed exchange rate is allowed to fluctuate.
 The currency is routinely bought and sold in order to maintain a rate within the authorised range.